 Seeker.
-This sub-character seeks illumination and inner transformation but, at first, it is very controlled by our ego’s thoughts.
+This sub-character seeks illumination and inner transformation but, at first, it is very controlled by our ego’s presence and commands.
 The seeker thinks that everything is about being better, about getting more, being successful, and about perfection.
 The path of the seeker requires courage to break the barriers of the unknown in order to search himself and explore himself.

 Destroyer.
 This sub-personality opens the gate for the repressed Orphan.
 It senses the trove in the cave but can’t see it.
-It is the rebel without a cause, because under the influence of the ego only material things matter, so it destroys anything inconvenient or beyond understanding, as a way to protect himself from possible threats.
+It is the rebel without a cause, because under the influence of the ego as the main controller of the psyche only material things matter, so it destroys anything inconvenient or beyond understanding, as a way to protect himself from possible threats.

 Lover.
-The lover wants to unify things, it is the symbol of the sacred union with the higher self, with the love, with the universe.
-Influenced by the ego, seeks this love in the outer world, sometimes neglecting self-love, inner love.
+The lover wants to unify things, it is the symbol of the sacred union with the Higher Self, with the love, with the “universe”.
+Influenced by the routines and instructions of the ego, seeks this love in the outer world, sometimes neglecting self-love, inner love.
 The lover dreams with a better world, someday, somewhere.

 Ruler.
-The ruler is associated with creating order and to uphold the rules.
+The ruler is associated with creating order and upholding the rules.
 Its main role is to organize, pacify and to harmonize the surroundings.
 This ego sub-character is a King Arthur of the Rounded Table, always in charge and making sure that everything is in perfect order and state.

 Magician.
 The Magician is the element in continuous transformation, and the cure for our inner self when things become too rigid.
 It acts as an agent of regeneration and renovation for himself and for others.
 It is the part of our character capable of integrating the dark part of the Orphan and to transform it into useful energy.

 Sage.
-The Sage is the part of our psyche that may be found during meditative states with our inner self.
+The Sage is the part of our psyche that may be found during meditative states with our inner self (the soul).
 It observes our thoughts and feelings, but he does not identify himself with them, therefore, the Sage helps us to see what really matters in our life, and to transcend the little things that distract us from our inner, purer self.
-When we stop confronting the truth, is when we can be free.
+When we stop confronting the truth is when we can be free.

 Jester.
 The Jester is the element in our character representing the multiplicity of consciousness.
 Like the Jester in the court, he mocks the king and everyone around him, stripping power off him, and making things to lose their rigid sense.
 The Jester shows us that, most of the time, we are only expressing one of our facets, or masks, from the list of archetypes, but almost never our true self.
 The Jester is then the scout for the true self, teaching us to mock ourselves, to not take everything excessively serious, then showing the way where to really find ourselves.